 Providers include doctors, nurses, dentists, nursing homes, pharmacies, medical equipment supply companies, transportation companies, counselors, home health companies or anyone else that is paid by Medicaid for health care services.

-If you suspect TennCare provider fraud, you may report your concerns in one of the following ways:
+If you suspect fraud or abuse is being committed by someone who receives TennCare benefits, you may report your concerns to the Office of Inspector General in one of the following ways:

 Division of TennCare